 Letters and emails full of grammatical or spelling mistakes

-Scammers often use bad grammar and spelling because it helps them to trap the most vulnerable people.
+Scammers often use bad grammar and spelling.
 Legitimate organisations will rarely, if ever, make glaring mistakes.

 Don’t tell anyone else